morrownr/8821au-20210708/Monitor_Mode.md

 unmanaged-devices=interface-name:<wlan0>;interface-name:wlan0mon
 ```

-Note: The above tells Network Manager to leave the <wlan0> interface alone.
+Note: The above tells Network Manager to leave the specified interfaces alone.
+Remember to replace <wlan0> with the name of the wifi interface that you intend
+to use in monitor mode.

 ```
 sudo reboot